as10724/PUI2016_as10724/HW5_as10724/README.md

 Hypothesis: Cessation rate for smokers using nicotine patch is higher than ones using placebo patch.

-NULL Hypothesis: Cessation rate for  for smokers using nicotine patch is same or lower than cessation rate in placebo patch users. p-value = 0.05
+NULL Hypothesis: Average Cessation rate for  for smokers using nicotine patch is same or lower than average cessation rate in placebo patch users. p-value = 0.05

 Ho: Rate of cessation (nicotine patch) <= Rate of cessation (placebo patch)